awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 Provide the common required inputs, as listed in the above table.<br />
 You must provide the values in the `default` keyword of each variable, by changing the default empty value.<br />
 See examples in the `examples/modules/common/variables.tf` file.

-Note:
-The `custom_athena_workgroup` variable defines the settings for the Athena Workgroup that is created by this Terraform module.
-By default, the `create` field in this variable is set to `true`, which means an Athena Workgroup will be created.
-In this case, you must provide an input in the `query_results_location_bucket_name` field.
-If you don't do so, Terraform will fail the input validation for this field, with an error stating what the expected inputs are.
-If you don't want to create a custom Athena Workgroup, change the `create` field to `false`.
-In this case, the rest of the fields in the `custom_athena_workgroup` are ignored.

 #### Optionally, Change the Common Optional Inputs